-A little bit of history for you: Traditionally, letterpress printing involved arranging individual blocks of 'moveable type' into a caddy, forming words from the combination of letters.
+A little bit of history for you: Traditionally, letterpress involved arranging individual blocks of 'moveable type' into a caddy, forming words from the combination of letters.
 All of the characters were molded in reverse, and the words had to be similarly arranged in reverse.
-Images could be included, but needed to be etched in either wood or metal, making it a time-consuming process.
+Images could be included but needed to be etched in either wood or metal, making it a time-consuming process.

 Thankfully, in the 20th century a new and much simpler process was invented, whereby digital text and graphics could be created on a computer and then produced using a flexible relief plate - this is how we create your letterpress designs today.